chef/chef-web-docs/content/supported_versions.md

 - Products covered by active maintenance and support services at the time of an announced EOL will continue receiving Technical Support on the same terms as Sunset product releases for the duration of the purchased maintenance and support services.
 - Progress does not allow renewal of maintenance and support services for EOL products.
 - Once the existing maintenance and support services expire, Progress will not provide any further enhancements or fixes or entertain any new support cases.
 The existing product documentation, knowledge base articles, and online user community discussions will remain the only support.

-For more details on the Chef on Prem Life Cycle Policy, click here <policy link>
+To know more about the Chef's Prem Life Cycle Policy, see [Prem Life Cycle Policy].

 ### Versions and Status